Indonesia bans sex outside marriage in new criminal code | Politics

 "We deeply regret the government have closed their eyes.
 We have already expressed our concern to the ministry of tourism about how harmful this law is," he said.
 Foreign arrivals in the holiday destination of Bali are expected to reach pre-pandemic levels of six million by 2025, the tourism association has said previously, as the island recovers from the impacts of COVID-19.

 "Criminalising the personal decisions of individuals would loom large within the decision matrix of many companies determining whether to invest in Indonesia," he said.
-Albert Aries, a spokesperson for Indonesia's justice ministry, said the new laws regulating morality were limited by who could report them, such as a parent, spouse or child of suspected offenders.
+U.S. State Department spokesperson Ned Price told a news briefing in Washington the United States was assessing the contents of the law and noted that the implementing regulations had not yet been drafted.

+"But we are concerned regarding how these changes could impact the exercise of human rights and fundamental freedoms in Indonesia.
+We're also concerned about how the law could impact ...
+U.S. citizens visiting and living in Indonesia as well as the investment climate for U.S. companies," he said.
+"Indonesia is a valued democratic partner of the United States; we seek to work together with Indonesia to counter hatred and intolerance," he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)